mayer79/outForest/README.md

 # outRanger

-This package uses the 'ranger' package [1] to identify outliers in numeric variables.
-Each numeric variable to be checked is regressed onto all other variables using a random forest.
+`outRanger` is a random forest regression based anomaly detection method.
+Each numeric variable to be checked for outliers is regressed onto all other variables using a random forest.
 If the absolute difference between observed value and out-of-bag prediction is too large, then a value is considered an outlier.
-Since the random forest algorithm [1] does not allow for missing values, they are first imputed by chained random forests, see e.g. [2] or [3].
+After identification of outliers, they can be replaced e.g. by predictive mean matching from the non-outliers.

 ## Installation
 From CRAN: